Thank you for reading our post, please rate this article at the end.

 -

-Trekking is undertaking a long and demanding journey on foot.
+Trekking is a long, demanding journey on foot.
 It is a rigorous activity that will test your sanity, endurance, and perseverance.
-In layman’s terms, hiking can be defined as walking long distances, like in the woods or cross country.
+In layman’s terms, hiking is walking long distances, like in the woods or cross-country.

 Beyond the Basics